 - Record any steps you take to ensure compliance with competition rules.

 Remember that codes of conduct do not justify any anticompetitive conduct or agreement.
-Furthermore, remember that just being present when illegal discussions are taking place may be sufficient to implicate you and your company in a competition law infringement, even if you do not actively participate in the discussions.
+Furthermore, remember that just being present when illegal discussions are taking place can be sufficient to implicate you and your company in a competition law infringement, even if you do not actively participate in the discussions.